skillrepos/cc-adv/labs.md

 - `/goal` — an inner loop that works until a condition holds, judged by a separate evaluator model
 - Reading the evaluator's verdicts, and writing a condition it can actually judge
 - `/loop` — an outer loop on an interval, backed by `CronCreate` / `CronList` / `CronDelete`
-- `loop.md` — replacing the built-in maintenance prompt with your own
+- `loop.md` + bare `/loop` — replacing the built-in maintenance prompt with your own, and running it
 - Running the same goal headless with `claude -p` and `--output-format json`
 - Bounding a loop: stop clauses and `--max-turns`